Located in the tropics, that helps to create many unique drinks in Vietnam that you may not find elsewhere.

 Beer is everywhere in Vietnam, from the countryside to the city, from sidewalk stalls to luxury restaurants.

-In the past, there was a typical beer – bia hoi or draft beer, which was handcrafted at a low cost.
-But, nowadays, many large-scale factories have become prominent beer brands in Vietnam.
-Therefore, bottled beer and cans become familiar to the locals, so Bia Hoi is only found in a few places, mainly in Hanoi, especially Ta Hien beer street.
+In the past, Bia Hoi – draft beer – was a typical one of the locals, handcrafted at a low cost.
+Nowadays, bottled and canned beers of many prominent beer brands in Vietnam are opening scale here.
+Thus, Bia Hoi is only found in a few places, mainly in Hanoi, especially Ta Hien Street.

 With a different habit of drinking beer, when someone invites you to drink, you almost finish the glass – bottom-up!
 Not just one or two bottles or cans at a time, but a person can finish between 5 and 10 units.
 This habit contributes to putting Vietnam in the top 10 beer-consuming countries in the world, at 3.8 million liters by 2022.

-Of course, beer is an alcoholic beverage, so the majority are men, in the group of young and middle-aged people, making a large contribution to beer consumption in Vietnam.
+Of course, beer is an alcoholic beverage, so the consumption majority is male, in the group of young and middle-aged people.

 4. Vietnamese yogurt